godofcpu/shake-it/README.md

-# background-data-service
+# shake-it
-An AngularJS form shaking directive.
+An AngularJS form shaking directive for angular and ionic.
 It includes an easy to use delegate that can be used to shake any element attributed with the shake-it directive.
 This directive works great with Ionic too.
 The .shake CSS class can be changed to any animation you like.